I studied philosophy at the Universities of York, St Andrews, Warwick, and Columbia, New York, where I was a visiting

 From January 2013 to June 2014, I taught philosophy at the University of Sussex, convening undergraduate modules in the Philosophy of Mind, Perception and Reality, Philosophy of Science, and Ancient Philosophy (Plato), as well as teaching MA modules in the Philosophy of Language, and Philosophy of Mind and Perception.

 In 2014, I received a Student-Led Teaching Award for Outstanding Support for the Learning Experience of Students, voted for by students at the University of Sussex, and I was also nominated for Edinburgh University Student Association teaching awards in 2017 and 2018.

 From 2014 to 2017, I was a Postdoctoral Research Associate on the AHRC-funded interdisciplinary research project, Rethinking the Senses: Uniting the Philosophy and Neuroscience of Perception at the University of Glasgow, which investigated the implications of multi-modality, i.e. sensory experiences involving two or more senses, for the philosophy and science of perception.

 In 2017, I was awarded John Templeton Foundation research funding via the University of Cambridge’s New Directions in the Study of the Mind initiative for a pilot project on the temporal structure of experience.

 I have since taught various courses in the philosophy of mind and perception at the University of Edinburgh, and in 2019 began a 3-year Postdoctoral Research Fellowship at the University of Oslo on the Perceiving Representations: A Study of Structural Commonalities between Language, Pictures and Music project.

-Prior to studying philosophy, I worked as a computer programmer and software engineer.
-I wrote several bestselling computer games for the Amstrad-CPC computer, plus other software titles for Ocean/Imagine Software, Cascade, Rombo, HiSoft, Digita International, and Ingenta.
+Before studying philosophy, I worked as a computer programmer and software engineer.
+I wrote several bestselling computer games for the Amstrad-CPC computer and other software titles for Ocean/Imagine Software, Cascade, Rombo Productions, HiSoft, Digita International, and Ingenta.
 Details of my transition from IT to philosophy can be found here.

-I currently live in Oslo with my wife and a little human.
+I currently live in Oslo with my wife and our little human.